cloudfoundry/docs-dev-guide/services/managing-services.html.md

 _Arbitrary parameters require cf CLI v6.12.1+_

-Some services may support additional configuration parameters, which can be passed along with the update request.
+Some services might support additional configuration parameters, which can be passed along with the update request.
 The parameters are passed in a valid JSON object containing service-specific configuration parameters, provided either in-line or in a file.
 For a list of supported configuration parameters, see documentation for the particular service offering.

 <pre class="terminal">
 $ cf update-service mydb -c '{"storage_gb":4}'